rahulgupta15/hangman/README.md

 Welcome to my Hangman Game
 By: Rahul Gupta

-This is your typical game of Hangman where I went further in terms of the stlyling and UI to give the user realtime feedback.
+This is your typical game of Hangman where I went further in terms of the styling and UI to give the user realtime feedback.

 The theme, essentially the background image, music and typewriter styled letters arose from a trip to a speakeasy bar I visted in New Orleans.